 And that small change in the result would be like it will ignoring the elements which are common and the common elements would be displayed just once.
 To understand it in a better way we have given an example where we have applied full join for two different tables to get the data.

 In general, we achieve full outer join using left join and right join as in case of MySQL does not support the full outer join so here we have given an example of code where we have used right join and left join for achieving full outer join.

 SELECT * FROM table1 LEFT OUTER JOIN table2 ON table1. id = table2. id UNION ALL SELECT * FROM table1 RIGHT OUTER JOIN table2 ON table1. id = table2. id WHERE table1. id IS NULL;

 Here we have taken table1 and first table and table2 for the second to perform full outer join and as mentioned using right outer join and left outer join we achieved full outer join which we can also prove using set theory in case you want to know how does it get the result as full outer join.

-To learn more about How can I do a FULL OUTER JOIN in MySQL You may visit: Getting the result as outer join using two different joins in MySQL.
+To learn more about How can I do a FULL OUTER JOIN in MySQL You may visit: by stack over flow MySQL.